An Improved Subquadratic Bound for Online Bisection: Introduction

 \section{Introduction}

 The clustering of elements into subsets that are related by some similarity measure is a~fundamental algorithmic problem.
-The problem arises in multiple contexts: one of the most fundamental abstractions is \emph{the bisection problem}~\cite{Krauth16} that asks for partitioning of graph nodes (elements) into two clusters of equal size, so that the number of edges in the cut is minimized.
+The problem arises in multiple contexts: a well-known abstraction is \emph{the bisection problem}~\cite{Krauth16} that asks for partitioning of $n$ graph nodes (elements) into two clusters of size $n/2$, so that the number of graph edges in the cut is minimized.
 This problem is NP-hard and its approximation ratio has been improved in a~long line of papers~\cite{SarVaz95,ArKaKa99,FeKrNi00,FeiKra02,KraFei06}; the currently best approximation ratio of $O(\log n)$ was given by Räcke~\cite{Raec08}.

 Recently this problem has been studied in a \emph{dynamic variant}~\cite{AvLoPS16,RScZa22}, where instead of a~fixed graph, we are given a sequence of element pairs.
 Serving a pair of elements that are in different clusters costs one unit, while a request between two elements in the same cluster is free.
 After serving a request, an algorithm may modify the partition, paying a unit cost for each element that changes its cluster.